-Style Notes: Slinky "naked" dresses have been present through the 20th century, but there's something about a boudoir-inspired satin slip that feels a) very '70s and b) very much like something we'll be wearing this party season.
-Thanks to Diana Ross for doing this one—and the tropical setting—major justice.
+Style Notes: Slinky "naked" dresses have been present through the 20th century, but there's something about a boudoir-inspired satin slip that feels a) very '70s and b) very much like something we'll be wearing this summer.

 Style Notes: While the pantsuit wavers in and out of popularity, right now it's big business for retailers and the streets of fashion week.
 Bianca will forever be one of the original trouser-wearing icons—just look at this necktied all-white getup for proof.

 Style Notes: We noticed recently that much of Cher's '70s and '80s style looks strikingly similar to that of Bella Hadid's 2017 wardrobe, but let's not stop there.
-Cher's easy, breezy, co-ords pictured here look like they're about to step onto the shop floor of Reformation, right?
+Cher's easy, breezy, co-ords pictured here is the ideal summer outfit, n'est pas?

 Style Notes: Not only are these '70s boots the right kind of pull-on, mid-heel style to fit into today's current OTK demands, but they're also in white, making them doubly covetable.

 Check out our edit of the most flattering OTK boots.

 Style Notes: The power of the denim dress lives on.
 Whether you wear yours short and cheeky with matching platforms like this '70s model, or you decide to opt for something more demure, the simple usage of this humble fabric can make any frock seem easier to wear.

 The 1970s can be instantly recognisable from one item: platform shoes.
 Whether glam-rock in metallic leathers and or in simpler sandal form, this stacked footwear dominated the decade.

 & Other Stories Leather Platform Heeled Sandals (£85)